CenturyLinkCloud/mdw/com.centurylink.mdw.designer/build.md

 (If RCP is to be included in this build)
 Build com.centurylink.mdw.designer.rcp according to the instructions in its build.md.

-Publish Release Notes to the MDW Users mailing list.
-  (TODO: this procedure is changing to host the Release Notes on GitHub Pages) View the Git revision history (in workspace dir): git log  --name-status --abbrev-commit --after={2017-01-08} com.centurylink.mdw.designer com.centurylink.mdw.designer.core com.centurylink.mdw.designer.ui com.centurylink.mdw.designer.feature com.centurylink.mdw.designer.rcp > notes.txt
-  Use this information to produce the release notes email.

-Upload the release notes email to the SharePoint site:
-  - Select the release notes email in Outlook and from the menu select File > Save As > Save As Type = Text Only.
-  - Filename format is MDW Designer Build x.x.x.txt.
-  - Upload to SharePoint under Releases > Release Notes > MDW Designer.

 On GitHub:
   - Close any open issues delivered with this build.